 5. Visit the Muskox Farm in Palmer – Summer or Winter

 Don’t miss the Muskox farm in Palmer Alaska.
 It’s incredible to see these prehistoric-looking animals up close.
 The first time I ever saw one, in Nome, I honestly didn’t think it was real.
-It looked like something from dinosaur times!
+It looked like something from the dinosaur times!
 But I can assure you muskox are real and thriving at the Muskox Farm.
 Plus, you’ll learn everything you ever wanted to know about this amazing animal.

 How to Visit the Muskox Farm

 How to get there: It’s a short (and scenic) drive 50 minutes North of Anchorage, but you will need your own car.
+This is also great to include on your way to/from Talkeetna – another great day trip from Anchorage (#9 listed below)!

 6. Snowmobile to Spencer Glacier for a truly Unique Glacial Experience – Winter